kamanelelehua/kamanelelehua.github.io/essays/Reflecting_On_AI.md

 I haven't used AI for asking or answering smart-questions in the Discord channel because again, I haven't been active in asking or responding to questions there.</p>

 <p>9.
 Coding example:<br>
+  In a WOD involving Underscore.js for CO2 data analysis, I consulted ChatGPT to correct errors in my code.
+This helped me effectively utilize functions like `_.contains`, `_.pluck`, and `_.filter`, enhancing my understanding of functional programming in JavaScript.
 </p>

 <p>10.
 Explaining code:<br>